fcerbell/fcerbell.github.io/_drafts/en/ConfigureJDBCForCouchbase.md

 The idea is the same, we only have theses few JDBC fields to control the JDBC driver, and we have o use them to tell him to upload the local schema file to the database.
-So, you should still have the SquirrelSQL alias dialog open, with our first connection string.
+So, you should still have the SQuirreLSQL alias dialog open, with our first connection string.
 The local file location did not change, but the operation is now *upload*, as per the documentation, number 2.
 So, you just have to change the value from 1 to 2 and clic on the *Test* button: